Largonarco/ComplianceCheck/README.md

 ## Sei Assignment

+#### Task

-#### Task: To build a compliancy inspector given a url for policy guidelines and another webpage url
+To build a compliancy inspector given a url for policy guidelines and another webpage url

 #### Structure